-"Indeed, sir, we are mostly all of us on this frontier the descendents of the Patriots of 76, and would willingly shield the Patriots 1838 from the cold chilling blasts of European desputism."
+"Indeed, sir, we are mostly all of us on this frontier the descendents of the Patriots of 76, and would willingly shield the Patriots 1838 from the cold chilling blasts of European despotism."

-"Well, Mrs. Neal, I must be satisfied that they are not in the house before I leave will you permit these gentlemen to search the rooms?"
+the house before I leave will you permit these gentlemen to

+search the rooms?"